 Why we require open access to scientific publications

 The Swedish Research Council is driving the development towards open access to scientific publications together with other research funding bodies within and outside Sweden.

 Reasons why we require open access:

-- We believe that everyone should have access to the results of research funded through public finances.
+- We believe that everyone should have access to the results of research financed via public funds.

-- Research results that can be read free of charge on the Internet also reach researchers outside their specific field.
+- Research results that can be read free of charge on the internet also reach researchers outside the specific field.

-- People outside the research community are given the opportunity to study scientific articles related to their professional activities.
+- People outside the research community have the opportunity to partake of scientific articles linked to their occupational activities.

-- Research published with open access is more rapidly disseminated and the articles are cited more frequently.
+- Research published with open access spreads faster, and the articles are cited more often.